Rural has never looked so good

 Set in a beautiful old home the Black Cat Café offers a variety of amazing food and some pretty incredible desserts.

 This small bakery and lunch spot makes real food the old fashioned way – from scratch.
 Come in and try the selection of sandwiches, pizzas, sweets and breads at Abrams Bakery.

 Location: 422 Main St, Newburgh

 First known as Clark’s Mills, Camden East has a population of 306 people today.
-This welcoming rural community has rolling agricultural land, streams, lakes and the Napanee river running through it.
+This welcoming rural community has rolling agricultural land, lakes and the Napanee river running through it.